Molasses Creams Recipe

 - 1 to 2 tablespoons milk

-- 3. In a small bowl, beat the confectioner's sugar, butter, vanilla and enough milk to achieve desired consistency.
+- 2. In a small mixing bowl, beat frosting ingredients until creamy.
 Frost cookies while warm.
 Yield: about 8 dozen.

 Reviews for Molasses Creams